cofi.utils.BaseRegularization#

 Two instances of

-can also be added together using the+
+BaseRegularizationcan also be added together using the+operator:BaseRegularization.__add__(other_reg)Adds two regularization terms

 Reference Details